bwcastillo/CI_CensusCanada2021/README.md

 #### Counting how many rows has each database

-Counting and contrasting with the original excel file that counts the rows
+Ok, our databases should be loaded in our *SQL Database manager*, in this case a.k.a **Postgres SQL*, so we will count the rows of each table and contrast this information with the original excel file that counts the rows.

 ```R
 nrow_query<-list()